0xPolygon/polygon-docs/docs/tools/dApp-development/launchpad/frontend.md

 !!! info
     If you're new to Next.js but know React.js, getting used to Next.js is trivial.
-    To learn more about Next.js, [read their docs](https://nextjs.org/docs).
+    To learn more about Next.js, [read the Next.js docs](https://nextjs.org/docs).

 ## Environment variables